ModJammed/Fancy-Blocks-And-Tools/README.md

 ==================

-Fancyblocks mod was created by Justin Johnson (darkflame380/darksidea380) for ModJam 2013 Mod will be kept updated and new features will eventually be added
+Fancyblocks mod was created by Justin Johnson (darkflame380/darksidea380) for ModJam 2013 Mod will be kept updated and new features will eventually be added.
+I had 9 hours of recorded video showing the development of this mod but camtasia messed up when saving it so now I have no video.

 This mod has 32 new blocks including fancybricks as well as stained glass and a new set of tools. the new tool mine slightly faster than iron but have a 1000 uses.